seb-kvist/auktioner-net/README.md

 # auktioner-net
-Using MVC and CoreIdentity to create an auction house-based website where you can register and log in as two different roles.

 This is a .NET 9.0 web application using ASP.NET Core and Entity Framework Core with an in-memory database for development purposes.

 Requirements

 Before running the project, ensure you have the following installed on your system: